 Overall Objectives: This project aims to develop and demonstrate a new cost-efficient, risk-based program of inspection of highway bridges.
 The new program employs spatial reporting of conditions, risk-based inspection intervals, incremental execution of inspections as constituent tasks, and automation of inspection tasks.
 It matches inspection methods to intended uses of inspection data with a comprehensive organization to monitor performance of bridges, to identify emerging risks, and to support planning of preservation actions for bridges.

-Scope of Work in Year 1: The focus of the first year will be on spatial reporting for bridge inspections.
-Standards and case studies of spatial reporting of bridge inspections will be produced.
-Spatial reporting captures the locations of all conditions and defects found during inspection.
-Existing methods of inspection will be adapted to map-based reporting.
-Maps are broadly defined to include schematic plans of bridges and the use of photo overlays to record locations of defects.
-Both paper- and computer-based reporting methods will be addressed.
+Scope of Work in Year 1: (1) Produce standards and case studies for spatial reporting of bridge inspections that can capture the locations of all conditions and defects found during each inspection, (2) Develop a paper- and computer-based reporting method of existing inspection data by adapting them in the form of maps that are broadly defined to include schematic plans of bridges and the use of photo overlays to record locations of defects.

 Describe Implementation of Research Outcomes: